ritukapatwal/PyData_Mobile_App/CONTRIBUTING.md

-Thanks for showing interest in development of PyDelhi Conf app.
+Thanks for showing interest in development of pydata Conf app.
 The app requires many modifications as listed in the [README](./README.md).